 A First Aid Kit (to fix yourself if required!)

-Having comfortable clothing that's suitable for the conditions you’re likely to face on a ride is one of the most important considerations.
+Having comfortable clothing suitable for the conditions you’re likely to face on a ride is one of the most important considerations.
 Cycling specific clothing is specially formulated to ensure that a rider is as comfortable as possible when riding a bike, so it makes sense to look into clothing that suits your adventure.
-If you plan to visit a number of public places on your journey, then consider mountain bike style clothing with a more street-style look.
+If you plan to visit several public places on your journey, consider mountain bike style clothing with a more street-style look.

-Bikepacking is all about packing more of what you need and less of what you don’t, so selecting clothing that is versatile across a range of weather conditions is advisable.
-For more information on staying versatile to the elements, check out our guide on how to layer up your cycling clothing.
+Bikepacking is all about packing more of what you need and less of what you don’t, so selecting versatile clothing across various weather conditions is advisable.
+For more information on staying adaptable to the elements, check out our guide on how to layer up your cycling clothing.

-A bikepacking adventure will typically (unless you plan on staying in accomodation) involve having to pack and account for basic camping supplies such as utensils, shelter, sleeping necessities and something to cook with (such as a mini stove).
+A bikepacking adventure will typically (unless you plan on flashpacking, aka staying in accommodation) involve having to pack and account for basic camping supplies such as utensils, shelter, sleeping necessities and something to cook with (such as a mini stove).

-The type of shelter you choose will be personal preference as everyone sleeps differently.
-Be it a small hammock, bivy, a tent, or even a sleeping mat under the stars, figuring out what best suits you, and your ride conditions will go a long way to simplifying what to pack.
-With regards to sleeping necessities, the common advice is to select items that are lightweight, pack down small and are reasonably resistant to the elements.
+The type of shelter you choose will be a personal preference as everyone sleeps differently.
+Be it a small hammock, bivy, a tent, or even a sleeping mat under the stars, figuring out what best suits you and your ride conditions will go a long way to simplifying what to pack.
+Regarding sleeping necessities, the standard advice is to select lightweight items, pack down small and are reasonably resistant to the elements.

-With cooking and eating utensils, items that are lightweight and versatile are often the way to go.
-This not only saves on precious space in your bags, it also saves time in packing and repacking your bags when you’re setting up camp, or setting off for a day on route.
+Lightweight and versatile items are often the way to go with cooking and eating utensils.
+This not only saves precious space in your bags, but it also saves time in packing and repacking your bags when you’re setting up camp or setting off for a day on the route.

 Water and Food

-It should come as little surprise that nutrition and the food you take on a bikepacking adventure is one of the most important considerations.
+It should come as little surprise that nutrition and the food you take on a bikepacking adventure are among the most important considerations.
 Understanding the basics of what food, sports nutrition, and fluids work best for you is something you’ll likely not want to leave to chance when out on the road.

 Snacks such as muesli bars, lollies, dried fruit, and nuts all make for great mid-ride snacks to ensure you’re on top of your on the bike nutrition.
-Not only are they typically smaller and easier to carry, they’re also efficiently burned by the body as fuel during sustained efforts in the saddle.
+Not only are they typically smaller and more comfortable to carry, but they’re also efficiently burned by the body as fuel during sustained efforts in the saddle.
 For larger square meals such as breakfast, lunch, and dinner, foods that pack down such as flatbread, rice cakes, and dehydrated meals are often favoured due to their smaller size.
-A good rule of thumb with food is to calculate how many meals you’ll likely require, then pack an additional two, just in case.
+A good rule of thumb with food is calculating how many meals you’ll likely require, then pack an additional two, just in case.

 When it comes to fluids, it’s widely suggested that you should aim to take on one bidon worth of fluid per hour of riding at a minimum.
-Of course this will vary according to temperature, however, it’s always wise to carry at least two to three bidons, or a hydration pack with you to ensure you stay properly hydrated in between water sources when riding.
+Of course, this will vary according to temperature.
+However, it’s always wise to carry at least two to three bidons or a hydration pack with you to ensure you stay adequately hydrated in between water sources when riding.
 And obviously, work out in advance where and how you’ll top up your water supplies.

 Not packing for the long haul?
 Check out our guide on what tools and spares what to pack the next time you’re planning a ride.